-My principle of network management is an update of the principle of scientific management put forth by F.W.
+My principle of network management is a modern progressive remake of the principle of scientific management put forth by F.W.
 Taylor in 1911.

 “It is only through enforced standardization of methods, enforced adoption of the best implements and working conditions, and enforced cooperation that this faster work can be assured.
 And the duty of enforcing the adoption of standards and enforcing this cooperation rests with management alone.” —F.W.Taylor

 Based on this format, I have proposed the following principle for work in a post-industrial network society.